Caring for the next generation

 Sustainable food production

-Producing safe and healthy food for a population of 9.8 billion people requires a critical look at the food production chains that we are part of.
-The World Resources Institute indicates that hundreds of millions of people remain hungry today, that agriculture already uses almost half of the world’s vegetated land, and that agriculture and related land-use change generate one quarter of annual greenhouse gas emissions.
+Producing safe and healthy food for a population of 9.8 billion people requires us to take a critical look at the food production chains to which we belong.
+According to the World Resources Institute, hundreds of millions of people are hungry today, agriculture already uses nearly half of the world’s vegetated land and agriculture and related land use change generate one quarter of the annual greenhouse gas emissions.